cep21/benchparse/README.md

 }
 ```

+# Similar tools

+There is a similar tool at https://godoc.org/golang.org/x/tools/benchmark/parse which also parses benchmark output, but
+does so in a very limited way and not to the flexibility defined by the README spec.

 # Contributing

 Contributions welcome!
 Submit a pull request on github and make sure your code passes `make lint test`.
 For